 Students shall report issues relative to school safety to teachers, administrators, or school staff immediately.
-This includes knowledge of weapons, drugs, threats to do harm to staff, students, visitors, or to the school, its property, or anything used to carry out the educational initiative.
-Students are also subject to a school lockdown for safety, search, or weather-related happenings as determined by the administration.
+This includes knowledge of weapons, drugs, threats to do harm to staff, students, visitors, or to the school, its property, or anything that will disrupt the educational initiative.
+Students are also subject to a school lockdown for safety, search, or weather-related happenings as determined by the administration